hirrolot/datatype99/README.md

 VS Code automatically enables suggestions of generated types but, of course, it does not support macro syntax highlightment.

+### Q: What compilers are tested?

+A: Datatype99 is known to work on these compilers:

+ - GCC
+ - Clang
+ - MSVC
+ - TCC

 ## Troubleshooting

 ### `warning: control reaches end of non-void function [-Wreturn-type]`